codehearts/shpy/README.md

 To use **shpy** in your tests, source the `shpy` script:

 	. path/to/shpy

+A summary of functions:

 Function                        | Description
 --------------------------------|---------------------------------------------------------------------------------
-`createspy SPY_NAME`            | create a new spy, or reset a spy if it already existed `getSpyCallCount SPY`           | output number of times a spy has been called `wasSpyCalledWith SPY [ARG]...` | test if a spy was called with the given arguments `examineNextSpyCall SPY`        | tell `wasSpyCalledWith` to test on the spy's next call<br/>(by default, `wasSpyCalledwith` tests the first call to a spy — after calling `examineNextSpyCall`, `wasSpyCalledWith` will test against the second call, and so on)
+`createSpy SPY_NAME`            | create a new spy, or reset a spy if it already existed `getSpyCallCount SPY`           | output the number of times a spy has been called `wasSpyCalledWith SPY [ARG]...` | test if a spy was called with the given arguments `examineNextSpyCall SPY`        | tell `wasSpyCalledWith` to test on the spy's next call<br/>(by default, `wasSpyCalledwith` tests the first call to a spy — after calling `examineNextSpyCall`, `wasSpyCalledWith` will test against the second call, and so on)